dirk-kappel/certifications/aws-ai-practitioner/Prompt_Engineering/prompt_engineering.md

 - Top P, Top K, Temperature

 ### Zero-Shot Prompting
-Present a task to the model without providing examples ore explicit training for that specific task.
+Present a task to the model without providing examples or explicit training for that specific task.
 - Rely fully on the model's general knowledge.
 - The larger and more capable FM, the more likely you'll get good results.